willogy-team/insights--tensorflow/part4/README.md

     <em><b>Figure 5:</b> The problem in the shape of the dense layers. </em>
 </p>

 A dense layer shape should be 3-dimensional (one is for the batch size).
-Nonetheles, there are 4-dimensional.
+Nonetheless, there are 4-dimensional.
 Why is that?
 You should think a little bit before checking the answer below.

 That is because we haven't flattened the output of the last convolutional layer.
 Now, add the flatten layer to both the ```__init__``` and ```call``` and run again.